ALib C++ Library

 A next method offered accepts a string and two delimiter characters:

-It allows to parse a single record or an array of records from a string.
-In alignment with the constrains of enum records, the string provided to this method has to be static itself, for example a C++ string literal.
-This restriction, allows that no copies of single string type fields of records have to be made.
-The buffers of string members of records, after parsing, simply point to the corresponding sub-string of string given!
+It allows parsing a single record or an array of records from a string.
+In alignment with the constraints of enum records, the string provided to this method has to be static itself, for example, a C++ string literal.
+This restriction implies that the records of single string type fields do not have to be edited.
+The strings in the record simply point to the corresponding substring of the given string after parsing!

 Parsing of custom record types has to be supported by custom code implementing parameterless method Parse, which "by contract" of the TMP code has to be available.
-Details are given with non-existing, pure documentation type EnumRecordPrototype .
-Method Parse is parameterless, because all parsing information (current remaining input string and delimiters) are accessible through 100% static helper type EnumRecordParser .
+Details are given with non-existing, pure documentation type EnumRecordPrototype.
+Method Parse is parameterless because all parsing information (current remaining input string and delimiters) is accessible through 100% static helper-type EnumRecordParser.
 The latter provides convenient methods to parse fields of string, integral, floating point, character and enum type.

 Note